sureddy1/wordpress/README.md

 - nginx helper
 - redis object cache

-nginx helper purges FastCGI cache whenever an update a post/page is made.
+nginx helper purges FastCGI cache whenever an update to a post/page/comment is made.

 Redis object cache helps with caching database objects and connects to local redis server running on port 6379.